 - Long climbing logs-use choya or other hermit crab safe woods

-- Fish or hemp net hung with suction cups-
+- Hemp net hung with suction cups-avoid fish nets

-- Silk vines hung with suction cups- provides hiding places and climing surfaces
+- Silk vines hung with suction cups- provides hiding places and climbing surfaces

 - Lizard hammocks or turtle docks with suction cups are great corner levels